soustern/SLS-Simple_Logistical_System/README.md

 It, then, delves into a feature rich documentation wich details and explains in depth each file, function and choice made during the creation of SLS.

+# MANUAL: HOW TO USE

+The following content is a compilation of transcripts taken from the official SLS manual.

+## ACCOUNTS

+In SLS version 1.0, there are two types of accounts.

+###### Admin

+These accounts have full access to SLS features.

+Accounts with this profile are able to add new items to the system as well as view, edit and delete them.

+It is only possible to register new accounts to the system with the features of an admin account.

+###### Limited

+These accounts have access only to the tools for viewing, searching items and reports.

+You can access the manual with both account types.

+## FIRST STEPS

+If this is the first time you are using the system, the current loged account is of "ADMIN" type.

+This means all system functionalities are currently available.
+The first Step is adding a new item.

+SLS 1.0 has three different 'modalities' of items that can be registered:

++ 1 - PRODUCT
++ 2 - PROVIDER
++ 3 - EMPLOYEE

+## ITEM MODALITIES

+###### Products

+Items in the 'PRODUCT' format have the following categories:

+**Name:** A generic name assigned to the product.

+**Quantity:** Generic assignment to the quantity of the product referring to the criterion used to measure it.
+It is possible that the quantity refers to a unit value or a value in meters, centimeters, etc.
+In any case, you must assign only an integer and not say anything else.
+Correct: 2 | Wrong: 2cm

+**Unit value:** Specification of how much each unit of the product is worth.
+This information must comply with the metric criteria that is used in particular for different types of products.
+Ex: If I inform you that the unit value of a copper wire is 2.00 I will be informing you that they are 2.00 every 10 cm.

+**Total value:** Product of multiplying the quantity and unit value of the product.

+###### Providers

+Items in the 'SUPPLIER' format have the following categories:

+**Name:** A generic name assigned to the product.

+**Owner name:** Name of the person who is responsible for communication and/or intermediation at the time of contact.

+**City:** Where the supplier is located.

+**Type of service:** Generic assignment to the type of service that" that that supplier offers.
+Ex: Builder, Electrician, Construction materials and etc.

+**Contact:** Supplier contact number."

+**Email:** Supplier contact email.

+###### Employees

+Items in the 'EMPLOYEE' format have the following categories:

+**Name:** Name of the employee.

+**Position:** Position/Area of activity of the employee.

+**Salary:** Employee's salary amount.
+Real numbers must represent the places after the comma separated by the character '.'

+**Hire Date:** Date when the employee was hired/hired.

+## CREATING AN ITEM

+To register an item just type the key '1 and press ENTER.

+From this moment on, the following options will appear on the screen:

++ 1 - Register PRODUCT
++ 2 - Register SUPPLIER
++ 3 - Register EMPLOYEE

+By typing the number referring to the type of item that must be registered" and press ENTER, a new screen will appear and will ask to be typed" the information referring to the specified category."
+Ex: City: (The user must type the city referring to that item).

+## VIEWING AN ITEM

+To view an item, simply type the number referring to the 'View Item' tool" and press ENTER.

+From this moment on, the following options will appear on the screen:

++ 1 - View PRODUCT
++ 2 - View SUPPLIER
++ 3 - View EMPLOYEE

+By typing the number referring to the product modality that must be registered and press ENTER, a new screen will appear and will ask to be selected a visualization mode.

+In SLS 1.0, you can select two views:

+**View all:** In this mode, the program will display all items on the screen" of that modality present in the respective database" without any specific sequence.

+**Search:** In this mode, it will be possible to select a list of options, specific to the selected item modality, and enter a related search that criterion that will return one or more items
+(A specific message will be displayed if no item is found in the search).

 # DOCUMENTATION